Ioan Lupescu: Dinamo and Al-Hilal

 Lupescu paid his $225,000 termination clause to Bursaspor to return to Dinamo.
 Coach Dinu played him for the full 90 minutes in the 4–2 victory against Rocar București in the 2001 Cupa României final.
-He started the 2001–02 season at Dinamo, making his last Divizia A appearance on 30 September 2001 in a 4–2 home win against FCM Bacău, totaling 183 matches with 25 goals scored in the competition.
+He started the 2001–02 season at Dinamo, making his last Divizia A appearance on 30 September 2001 in a 4–2 home win against FCM Bacău, totaling 183 matches with 25 goals in the competition.
 In October 2001, Lupescu signed a contract with Saudi Arabia club Al-Hilal.
 There he worked with Portuguese coach Artur Jorge, but could not adapt, due to the hot climate, playing only five games and scoring once in the Saudi Premier League, before leaving the club in January 2002.
 However, at the end of the season, both Dinamo and Al-Hilal won the title.
 Lupescu has a total of 46 games played with three goals scored in European competitions (including two appearances and one goal in the Intertoto Cup).
 Throughout his career, Lupescu was placed several times among the top five in the Romanian Footballer of the Year ranking, finishing third in both 1991 and 1994.